nashpaz123/jenkins-pipeline-with-docker/README.markdown

 Install Jenkins suggested plugins,

-(If you run into this issue: An error occurred during installation: No such plugin: cloudbees-folder , restart by running:
+<sub>(If you run into this issue: An error occurred during installation: No such plugin: cloudbees-folder ,
+restart by running:</sub>

 <sub>sudo docker-compose down</sub>